Stuffed Pork Tenderloin with Sage Dressing Recipe is made easy.

 Rub a little flour on both sides of chops

 Heat fat in skillet until a piece of bread sizzles when dropped in.

 Add pork chops and sear on both sides, quickly until lightly browned.

 Remove from pan with a spatula letting excess oil drip off.
 Place in a baking dish.

 Mix together soup and water.
 Pour over chops.
 Cover with aluminum foil and bake in preheated oven 350 F. for 50 minutes.

 Remove foil.
 Cook another 10-15 minutes until lightly browned and fork-tender.

-(I like to use the Granny Smith apples because of their strong apple and tart flavor.)
+(I like to use Granny Smith apples because of their strong, tart apple flavor).

 Cut apples into cubes, dipping them in a little lemon juice (to retard them turning brown before adding to dressing mix).

 Toss apples into bread mixture and stuff pork chops.
 Cook according to above instructions.